chadalarabi69-ai/chadalarabi69-ai/README.md

 ## 🎪 My Unique Equipment

-- **🧠 Knowledge**: Continuously building a strong foundation in IT, Cybersecurity, and Programming
+- **🧠 Knowledge**: Continuously building a strong foundation in IT , and Programming
 - **💻 Problem-Solving**: Using logic and creativity to tackle technical challenges
-- **🐍 Programming**: Python, Java, C, and more as essential companions for development
+- **🐍 Programming**: Python, Mysql, C, and more as essential companions for development
-- **🔐 Security Mindset**: Thinking critically about risks and how to protect digital systems
 - **🚀 Curiosity**: A never-ending drive to explore, learn, and grow every day

 ## 🌟 Featured Projects